 What if IR35 does apply?

-In summary, as explained above, if IR35 applies, the sums received by the intermediary for the worker’s work for the client, are in effect treated as employment payments to the worker and it is the responsibility of the ‘fee payer’ (usually the end client in simple supply chains) to make deductions for tax and NICs and account for these to HMRC.
+In summary, as explained above, if IR35 applies, the sums received by the intermediary for the individual worker’s work for the client, are in effect treated as employment payments to the worker, and it is the responsibility of the ‘fee payer’ to make deductions for tax and NICs and account for these to HMRC.

 Whilst the indicators to determine employment status in an Employment Tribunal are largely the same as those used by HMRC for tax purposes, it cannot be assumed that just because an individual is deemed to fall within IR35 (meaning that the intermediary must make the necessary PAYE deductions of an employee) that the individual is an employee of the client.
 Employment status for employment and tax purposes are two separate things.

-It is worth ensuring that you know where you stand in respect of IR35 and seek legal advice from the start of a contract, as HMRC can go back at least six years and evaluate past contracts to see if the legislation relating to IR35 applies, and where applicable demand arrears of income tax and NICs and potentially apply penalties and interest.
-Our specialist employer solicitors can advise you in respect of IR35.
+It is worth ensuring that you know where you stand in respect of IR35 and seek legal advice from the start of a contract, as a general rule, HMRC can go back at least six years and evaluate past contracts to see if the legislation relating to IR35 applies, which could, where applicable create a liability for arrears of income tax and NICs (and potentially penalties and interest).
+Our employment law solicitors can advise you further.

-If you are an end user and you are concerned that your contract with an intermediary will fall under IR35, contact our specialist employment tax team for further guidance
+If your business has contracted with a worker via an intermediary and you have concerns about your obligations an end client or you are simply confused as to whether your contract with an intermediary will fall under IR35, contact our specialist employment tax team for further guidance.

-Should you have any questions about employment status and IR35, please contact our employment team for advice.
+Should you have any questions about employment status and IR35, please contact our employment law solicitors for advice.